stingziz0u/tyrquakecell/README.md

   and quicksave/quickload), demo playback, both official mission packs (*Scourge of Armagon* and *Dissolution of Eternity*) as separate installs sharing one copy of the base game data.
-- **Real engine fixes**, not just plumbing -- several genuine bugs (some in TyrQuake's own shared code, not just this platform layer) were found and fixed along the way: a crash entering water/lava, shareware-era restrictions silently blocking legally-owned loose files (music), a background-music volume setting that never persisted, an engine-level input freeze on the "start a new game?" confirmation dialog, and a couple of double-confirmation bugs in the rebind menu.

 ## Requirements

-- A PS3 capable of running homebrew (HEN, CFW, or HFW -- any of the three works; this project doesn't care which).
+- A PS3 capable of running homebrew (either HEN or CFW works fine)
-- Your own legally-owned copy of Quake. `pak0.pak` (shareware or full) is the minimum; `pak1.pak` unlocks the full game. **No game data is included in this repository or in any release build** -- see [Installation](#installation).
+- Your own legally-owned copy of Quake. **No game data is included in this repository or in any release build** -- see [Installation](#installation).
 - To build from source: the [ps3dev / PSL1GHT](https://github.com/ps3dev)